Q. How do I determine if a particular journal is peer reviewed?

 You may determine whether or not a journal is peer reviewed/refereed using the Library's Ulrichsweb database.
 To access Ulrichsweb, go to the Library’s home page and then click on A-Z Databases.
 You may then search for Ulrichsweb or browse alphabetically.

-Once you search for a journal title (not an article title) in Ulrichsweb, an icon which looks like a referee shirt (see image below) will display in the results if your journal is peer reviewed.
+In Ulrichsweb, you may search for the journal by title or ISSN (International Standard Serial Number).
+When you locate the journal in your search results, an icon which looks like a referee shirt (see image below) will display in the results if your journal is peer reviewed.
 The absence of this icon means that your journal is not peer reviewed.

 Keep in mind, however, that peer reviewed publications often contain non-peer reviewed content, including editorials, book reviews and news items.
 Only the research articles are peer reviewed.